 If you live in Japan, you have a couple more choices to choose from when purchasing Ghibli Park’s admission ticket.

-Ticket Type | Ghibli Park Mononoke Village & Valley of Witches (ジブリパーク 魔女の谷・もののけの里) | Ghibli Park Ghibli’s Grand Warehouse (ジブリパーク ジブリの大倉庫) | Hill of Youth (ジブリパーク 青春の丘) | Dondoko Forest (ジブリパーク どんどこ森) |
+| Ticket Type | Ghibli Park Mononoke Village & Valley of Witches (ジブリパーク 魔女の谷・もののけの里) | Ghibli Park Ghibli’s Grand Warehouse (ジブリパーク ジブリの大倉庫) | Hill of Youth (ジブリパーク 青春の丘) | Dondoko Forest (ジブリパーク どんどこ森) |

-Weekday | 2,000 yen (1,000 yen for children from 4 years old to elementary school students) | 2,000 yen (1,000 yen for children from 4 years old to elementary school students) | 1,000 yen (500 yen for children from 4 years old to elementary school students) | 1,000 yen (500 yen for children from 4 years old to elementary school students) |
+| Weekday | 2,000 yen (1,000 yen for children from 4 years old to elementary school students) | 2,000 yen (1,000 yen for children from 4 years old to elementary school students) | 1,000 yen (500 yen for children from 4 years old to elementary school students) | 1,000 yen (500 yen for children from 4 years old to elementary school students) |

-Note | The pass allows you to enter Ghibli’s Mononoke Village and Valley of Witches only.
+| Note | The pass allows you to enter Ghibli’s Mononoke Village and Valley of Witches only.
 Same-day tickets are required to enter Okino Residence (400 yen), Howl’s Castle (1,000 yen) and The House of Witches (400 yen). | The pass allows you to enter Ghibli’s Grand Warehouse.
 You can choose from the morning session (park open~1pm) of the afternoon session (1pm~4:30pm). | The pass allows you to enter Hill of Youth and the attractions in the area.
 You can choose from the morning session (park open~1pm) of the afternoon session (1pm~4:30pm). | The pass allows you to enter Dondoko Forest area and the attractions in the area.
 You can choose from the morning session (park open~1pm) of the afternoon session (1pm~4:30pm). |

-How to Purchase Ghibli Park Ticket
+How to Purchase Ghibli Park Tickets

 As mentioned, there are 4 ways to purchase the Ghibli Park ticket, including 2 methods specially designed for foreign visitors.

-- For those who lives in Japan:
+- Where to Buy Ghibli Park tickets for those who live in Japan:

 By Using Boo-Woo Ticket (Boo-Wooチケット)